ShriyanshBaliyan05/CodSoft/README.md

 ## Task 3
 - 🎬 MOVIE RECOMMENDATION SYSTEM
--Description :-
+- Description :-
  A Python-based Movie Recommendation System that suggests movies based on the user's preferences.
 Users can select up to five movies they like from a predefined list,       and the system analyzes their preferred genres to recommend similar movies.
 The project demonstrates the fundamentals of recommendation systems, genre-based filtering,     user preference analysis, and decision-making using Python.
 It provides an interactive console-based experience and serves as a beginner-friendly introduction to           recommendation engines.

 ## Technologies Used